 This thread describes the fate of almost every African man with powerful enemies As Africans, it’s important to understand what he died for; an icon of HOPE FOR AFRICA.

+That's the end of the post, as usual I hope you enjoyed it and learned something new.
+If you haven't checked out the thread on Twitter about this yet, you can check it out here.
 By the way for more background, some of you may not know that I actually wrote an e-book called ‘The Dark Tales of Congo DR’ that goes into this entire story.
 Predominantly chapters 3-6.
-You can buy it here for just £3.49 https://ssozinha.com/product-page/the-dark-tales-of-congo-dr…
+You can buy the paperback copy here for: £15.00 https://ssozinha.com/shop